Gastroesophageal Reflux Disease (GERD)

 What is Gastroesophageal Reflux Disease (GERD)?

-Gastroesophageal reflux disease (GERD) is the movement of stomach contents (partially digested food, or bile) from the stomach back up into the esophagus.
-For patients who suffer from GERD, the valve that opens to allow food to pass from the esophagus to stomach functions improperly, causing heartburn and a sour taste in the mouth.
+Gastroesophageal reflux disease occurs when partially digested food or bile move from the stomach back up into the esophagus.
+The valve that opens to allow food to pass from the esophagus to the stomach functions improperly, causing heartburn and a sour taste in the mouth.
 About 20 percent of Americans have experienced GERD at some time or another.

 The most common surgery performed for GERD that does not respond to medication is laparoscopic Nissen fundoplication (LNF).
 A Nissen fundoplication is a type of fundoplication during which the surgeon wraps the upper part of the stomach (fundus) around the lower esophagus to create an antireflux valve, allowing food and drink to go down into the stomach but preventing stomach contents from flowing back up into the esophagus.
 Traditional laparoscopic Nissen fundoplication involves five to six small incisions (5-12 millimeters) in the abdomen.